w-winter/eurorack/stages/README.md

 This fork adds the following features to this mode, none of which interfere with Stages normal operation; you can ignore any of them you don't care about and you won't even know they're there:

 - **Polarity control for each segment type** (except non-looping ramp/green).
-Hold button and wiggle the knob to toggle polarity.
-Return the knob to its original position in order to preserve the shape/time that the segment had before you pressed the button.
+Hold button and wiggle the pot to toggle polarity.
+Return the pot to its original position in order to preserve the shape/time that the segment had before you pressed the button.
 When bipolar, the segment will flash dull red about 1/sec.
     - Bipolar LFOs (single, looping, green) will output -5v to 5v rather than the normal 0v to 8v.
     - Bipolar step (orange) and hold (red) have an effective slider range of -8v to 8v rather than 0v to 8v.
 - **Re-trigger control for ramp (green) segments**.
-Hold button and wiggle the knob toggle re-trigger behavior.
+Hold button and wiggle the pot toggle re-trigger behavior.
 When re-trigger is disabled, the segment will flash dull red about 1/sec.
     - With re-trigger disabled, ramp segments will cause rising gates to be ignored, whereas normally rising gates cause an envelope to re-trigger from the beginning
     - For instance, if you make an AD envelope, and disable re-trigger on the A, you get classic Maths/Serge function generator behavior, allowing for weird clock dividers, subharmonic generators, and so forth.
     - You can disable re-trigger on *any* ramp segment; the D could be disabled instead of the A, so if the envelope receives a trigger after the A (but before it ends), the trigger will be ignored.
 - **Independent LFO (clocked and free) range control for each segment**;
     - For free-running, ranges are the same as Tides: 2 min to 2hz at the slowest, 0.125hz to 32hz (default and Stages' original range), and 8hz to about 2khz at the fastest.
 As with the original Stages and Tides, this range is further expandable by CV.
     - For clocked LFOs, clock multiplications are:
-	- Slow: 1/64, 1/32, 1/16, 1/8, 1/4, 1/2, 1
+	- Slow: 1/32, 1/16, 1/8, 1/7, 1/6, 1/5, 1/4, 1/3, 1/2, 1
 	- Medium: 1/4, 1/3, 1/2, 1, 2, 3, 4 (default; original Stages' behavior)
-	- Fast: 1, 2, 3, 4, 5, 6, 7, 8
+	- Fast: 1, 2, 3, 4, 5, 6, 7, 8, 12, 16
     - Hold the segment's button and move its slider to change LFO range.
 LFO range is indicated by the speed of the mode indicator LED's cycle.
 Note: artifacts appear at high frequencies depending on wave shape.
-Frequency has been capped at 7khz (A8) as the module acts very strangely after that...
+Frequency has been capped at ~7khz.
+- **Quantizing step and hold segments**.
+Hold button and move slider on step (yellow) and hold (red) segments to control quantization.
+The LED will flash and change color to indicate scale.
+    - Scale, from bottom to top: unquantized (LED off), chromatic (red), major (yellow), pentatonic (red)
+    - When quantized, the slider has an effective range of 0v-2v and is added *before* quantization, and thus transposes in key.
+It can thus be used as a quantized sequencer or to select [mode](https://en.wikipedia.org/wiki/Mode_\(music\)#Modern_modes)
+	- Thus, minor (aeolian) is the 6th step in major
+	- Minor pentatonic is the 4th step in pentatonic
+    - The segments also have all their normal behavior: yellows can thus slew between notes,
+    - *Note*: There is no visual indication of scale once the button is released.
+Sorry :( Open to ideas here, but the LEDs are already pretty overloaded.

+This fork also improves some behavior of the original Stages.
+While these change basic behavior, they primarily change it in places that Stages couldn't really be used before, so hopefully will feel like strict improvements.

 - **Arbitrarily slow clocked LFOs**.
 Previously, clocked LFOs in Stages had a reset timeout at about 5 seconds; now, the reset timeout adapts to the clock cycle, allowing for arbitrarily slow clocked LFOs (logic taken from Marbles and Tides 2).
 The PLL tracking will now also reset when the segment type or frequency range changes.
 - **Improved audio-rate clocked LFOs**.
 Previously, clocked LFOs used a PLL algorithm designed for low frequency clocks and rhythms.
 While this allows LFOs to adapt to more complex gate sequences, it introduces artifacts at audio rates.
 Clocked LFOs will now detect when they're receiving an audio rate signal and switch to an algorithm tuned to audio rates, allowing them to create harmonics of other voices.
 Logic adapted from Marbles and Tides 2.
+- **Ramp segments track start and end value**.
+Previously, ramp segments would track end value but sample and hold start value.
+This gives you:
+    - Built-in pseudo VCAs: For instance, in an ASR (green, looping red, green), plugging your signal into the red's CV in will appropriately attenuate it by attack and release.
+    - Built-in pseudo crossfading: For instance, ramp-step-ramp-step (GYGY) with two signals going into the step segments will crossfade between the two signals every time it receives a gate.
+Ramp-hold-ramp-hold looping continuously crossfade.

-For any settings that requires you hold the button to change, moving the slider or knob will disable loop mode changes or multi-mode changes (and disable the normal function of the pot), so you don't need to worry about holding the button for too long.
+For any settings that requires you hold the button to change, moving the slider or pot will disable loop mode changes or multi-mode changes (and disable the normal function of the pot), so you don't need to worry about holding the button for too long.
 Also changes to those settings won't occur unless you move it's respective control; thus, you won't accidentally change the range on an LFO while changing it's polarity unless you move the slider.
 If the slider is already in the position of the setting you want, simply wiggle it to one side and then back into the desired setting while the button is held.
-After you release the button, you can then use the knob/slider as normal.
+After you release the button, you can then use the pot/slider as normal.
+Finally, holding the button locks the value of the pot/slider so that the segment values won't change while you're changing properties (except as affected by those properties).
+After releasing the button, the value of the pot/slider while move to the position within 2 seconds, allowing you to restore the original value without the changed position having too much of an effect.
+This is indicated by the type LED/slider LED dimming and growing brighter as the value moves toward position.

 [4]: https://mutable-instruments.net/modules/stages/manual/